LastCallMedia/terminus-safe-deploy/README.md

 ```

 ## Slack
-This command can notify a slack channel on the success/failure of a deployment.
+This command can notify a Slack channel on the success/failure of a deployment.
 In order to do this, you must do two things:
 - Use the `--slack-alert` flag when running the command.
-- Have a `SLACK_URL` environment variable that stores the url used to post to the desired channel.
+- Have a `SLACK_URL` environment variable, or set the `--slack-url` parameter to the url that Slack provides for posting to your channel.
-    - This was implemented this way because organizationally we store the slack url as a variable in GitHub Actions.
-Future release will include the option to use a `--slack-url` option and specify the url that way.

 ## Docker
 A docker image with the plugin preinstalled can be found [here](https://hub.docker.com/repository/docker/lastcallmedia/terminus-safe-deploy/general).
 Whenever a new tag is pushed to the repository, a